ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 ### Conclusion

-We learned how Bundler and Rubygems interacts with each other and "tricks" Ruby to help us have a consistent environment and all the problems this technique solves (there are similar solutions for other other programming languages).
+We learned how Bundler and Rubygems interacts with each other and "tricks" Ruby to help us have a consistent environment and all the problems this technique solves (there are similar solutions for other programming languages, like [pip](https://pypi.org/project/pip/) for Python, [Composer](https://getcomposer.org) for PHP, [Yarn](https://yarnpkg.com) for NodeJs, etc).

 We now have a better understanding to know where would we need to add the `bundle exec` prefix when running commands and when not to save some time.